bytesnake/blog/content/favorite-choreos.md

 {{ youtube(id="nCNVYvDDkts") }}

-## Missing
+## Little Brown Jug

-I couldn't find a video of this on the internet, but a portuguese guy taught it through an online course.
-May add it later.
+I couldn't find a recorded video of the choreography, but a portuguese guy taught it through an online course.
+The song is called `Little Brown Jug`

+{{ youtube(id="YOG89TrL4Vk") }}